-However the evaluation board does provide the option to connect the microcontroller via the dedicated pin headers on the left of the board.
-These pin headers provide the necessary supply voltages and all necessary signals to interface with the pre-driver and control the motor.
+However the evaluation board does provide the option to connect the microcontroller via a dedicated pin header on the left of the board.
+This pin header provides the necessary supply voltages and all necessary signals to interface with the pre-driver and control the motor.

-The evaluation board can also be used without microcontroller for brushed DC applications.
-All signals required to control the pre-driver and motor are available on the microcontroller connector P3-header:
+The evaluation board can also be used without microcontroller for brushed DC applications, via the jumpers on the bottom left corner.

-- The enable input EN should be pulled high to VDD - For brushed DC applications it is necessary to control four external N-FETs - The 1st motor phase can be shorted to GND by pulling FETBx high - The 2nd motor phase should be a PWM-signal in for speed control.
-This can be done by applying the signal from a function generator on FETBy = FETTy, which will cause high-side and low-side N-FET to switch complementary. - Diagnostics information is available on ICOM, current information on ISENSE
+- All errors on ICOM should be acknowledged by pressing the ACK ICOM button - The enable input EN should be pulled high to VDD (short JP_EN pins 1-2) - For brushed DC applications it is necessary to control four external N-FETs - The 1st motor phase can be shorted to GND by pulling FETBx low (short pins 2-3) and FETTx low (short pins 2-3) - The 2nd motor phase should be a PWM-signal in for speed control.
+This can be done by applying the signal from a function generator on FETBy (pin 2) and pulling FETTy high (short pins 1-2), which will cause high-side and low-side N-FET to switch complementary. - Diagnostics information is available on ICOM, current information on ISENSE

-Figure 3-1 Picture of the EVB showing different sections
+Figure 3-1 Picture of the EVB

-Figure 3-2 Schematic of the EVB showing different sections
+Figure 3-2 Schematic of the EVB